bhattasanjeev/AngularCodingChallenge/ReadME.txt

 Terms and conditions should be checked before the user can submit the form.

 To run the application:
-Through command prompt, go to the root folder of the applcation.
+Through command prompt, go to the root folder of the application.
 Run "npm install".
 After that, run "npm start".
 Then you can see the application running at "localhost:4200/".